tkurtbond/tkurtbond.github.io/posts/2020/06/02/bat-in-the-attic-overview-of-harnmaster/index.rst

 .. title: Bat in the Attic overview of Harnmaster
 .. slug: bat-in-the-attic-overview-of-harnmaster
 .. date: 2020-06-02 20:02:23 UTC-04:00
-.. tags: harnmaster,bat in the attic
+.. tags: rpg,harnmaster,bat in the attic
 .. category: gaming
 .. link:
 .. description: